 Keep Realism from Looking Like a Cartoon

-While portraits and realistic images might look like they have hard edges, portraits are composed only of shading.
+While portraits and realistic images might look like they have hard edges, portraits are composed using only tattoo shading techniques.
 Just like the human body has no "outlines", realism portraits have no true outline to them because they're representing a 3-D shape.

 - What it does: Leaves you with a dark mark on the skin trailed by a lighter gradient.